Last Updated on 2025/04/05 Scaling Stateless Components

 Getting Started

-1. Using the GitHub Classroom link for this practical provided by your tutor on edstem, create a repository to work within.
+Using the GitHub Classroom link for this practical provided on Edstem, create a repository to work within.

-2. Install Terraform if not already installed, as it will be required again this week.
+Install Terraform, if not already installed, as it is required again this week.

-3. Start your learner lab and copy the AWS Learner Lab credentials into a credentials file in the root of the repository.
+Start your Learner Lab and copy the AWS Learner Lab credentials into a credentials file in the root of the repository.

 PIC